PietPtr/Ex-PART/docs/programming.md

 # Post-Synthesis Simulation

-Since Ex-PART operates directly on the JSON file that Yosys outputs, no post-synthesis simulation in the classic sense is available.
+Since Ex-PART operates directly on the JSON file that Yosys outputs, no post-synthesis simulation is available.

 # Bitstream Generation

 Ex-PART uses nextpnr to generate bitstreams.
 Nextpnr emits bitstreams in both JSON format and the Trellis textual configuration format.
 Both of these versions are available in the output directory as `bitstream.json` and `bitstream.config`.
 With the program `ecppack` (which is part of [project Trellis](https://github.com/YosysHQ/prjtrellis)) `bitstream.config` can be converted from a textual representation to a bitstream that can be programmed to an ECP5 FPGA.

+Nextpnr warns that it is experimental software and that it _might_ break your FPGA.
+Ex-PART is (clearly) even more experimental, and uses nextpnr.
+Before flashing any designs Ex-PART generated to your FPGA, you should really try to manually verify nothing weird is going on in both the `bitstream.json` and the `synthesized.json`.

 # Feature List

-Below you find a comprehensive feature list of the language Ex-PART.
-For every feature a brief explanation is provided, syntax examples are given, and the examples which use the feature are listed.
+In this chapter you find a comprehensive feature list of the language Ex-PART.
+For every feature a brief explanation is provided, syntax examples are given, and the [example designs](../examples/) which use the feature are listed.
 For a short description of their implementation the same list is available in [the maintenance manual](maintenance.md).

 ## Comments